-- At Coatham Sands, there has been accretion across all profiles with beach levels being high compared to the range recorded from previous surveys. - At Redcar Sands there has been loss of material from the toe of the beach but the profiles overall remain high compared to the range recorded from previous surveys. - At Marske Sands, the 2016 beach profiles show the beach is generally accreting.
-The short term topographic change plot reflects this with evidence of the migration of beach berms. - The beach at Saltburn Sands has shown some recovery in levels between April and October 2016. - The Cattersty Sands the difference model shows that the changes in the summer of 2016 were similar either side of the breakwater with accretion dominating in the upper and lower beach and erosion occurring in the middle beach. - The measurements of the Cowbar and Staithes cliff top shows stability over the summer of 2016, with the exception of the area on the headland where a landslip has been fenced off preventing collection of survey data.
-The rest of the cliff has modest recession rates which will become more accurate as more data is collected.
+- At Coatham Sands, there has been accretion across all profiles with beach levels being high compared to the range recorded from previous surveys. - At Redcar Sands there has been some loss of material from the toe of the beach but accretion has dominated and the profiles overall remain high compared to the range recorded from previous surveys. - At Marske Sands, the 2017 beach profiles show the beach is generally accreting.
+The short term topographic change plot reflects this with evidence of the migration of beach berms. - The beach at Saltburn Sands has shown some recovery in levels between March and October 2017, which is a similar pattern to 2016. - The Cattersty Sands the difference model shows that the changes in the summer of 2017 were similar either side of the breakwater with accretion dominating and some small patches of erosion occurring in the lower beach. - The measurements of the Cowbar and Staithes cliff top show erosion of between 0.1 and 0.3m over the summer of 2017 at two stations.
+A further four stations continued to be inaccessible due to a landslip on the headland.